What is umbrella insurance (personal umbrella policy/PUP)?

 Protect yourself from a scenario where your "standard insurance" isn't enough.
-A personal umbrella policy is called an "umbrella" policy because it provides liability coverage over and above your standard auto insurance or homeowners insurance.
+A personal umbrella policy (PUP) may be referred to as "umbrella insurance" because it provides liability coverage over and above your standard auto or homeowners insurance.
 It offers protection for you and family in your household against large and potentially devastating liability claims or judgments.
 In short, a personal umbrella policy kicks in right where your other liability underlying limits have been reached.

 Personal umbrella policies are optional, but they do provide extra protection.
 Here's an example of why you might want one: You're at fault for an accident that injures another driver.
 Your auto policy liability coverage pays up to your limit; let's say it's $250,000.
 But the other driver has a high-paying job, and she can't work for six months because of her injuries.
 Now she's suing you for $1 million, and your car insurance only covers $250,000.
 Your personal umbrella policy can cover the difference up to your policy limits.